princeladdak/code-optimization-methods/README.md

 ```

 * __Loop Unrolling__ : Loop unrolling involves reducing the number of executions of a loop by performing the computations corresponding to two (or more) loop iterations in a single loop iteration.
 This is partial loop unrolling, full loop unrolling involves eliminating the loop completely and doing all the iterations explicitly in the code (for example for small loops where the number of iterations is fixed).
 Loop unrolling results in the loop (and as a consequence all the overhead associated with each loop iteration) executing fewer times.
 In processors which allow pipelining or parallel computations, loop unroling can have an additional benefit, the next unrolled iteration can start while the previous unrolled iteration is being computed or loaded without waiting to finish.
-Thus loop speed can increase even more.
-[23]
+Thus loop speed can increase even more <sup> [23] </sup>

 __example:__